Steffen9204/Sparta-sp_scICP-MS/README.md

 <b>Suitability</b>: Python post-processing algorithm for single particle / single cell ICP-MS (<b>quadrupole based</b>) suitable for <b>Thermo and Agilent.</b>
 <b>Note:</b> The code might be also <b>suitable</b> for <b>other ICP-MS manufacturers</b> if the output is provided as .csv (e.g from Perkin Elmer/Analytik Jena) but the input notebook must be adjusted to the format needed.

+<b>Authors Note:</b> We tried to explain how to operate our code as transparent and understandable as possible and hope that our 'ReadMe' helps you to use our Python algorithm.
+If there are questions please leave comments that we can modify our instructions.
+Thank you for your support!

 ## 1)  General Information
 *The Python algorithm is created using <b>Anaconda Navigator (2.6.0)</b> and JupiterLab (2.2.6).
 We suggest to download this software.
 Otherwise a python script is also available (.py) but is not tested from our site.<br>
 *The <b>anaconda environment</b> is provided in the main path <b>('2024_10_base_clone.yaml')</b> and can be integrated in anaconda navigator: Environments --> Import --> Choose File<br>